RuihaoQiu/Algorithms/Searching.md

 ## Searching

 ### Linear search
-search from left to right, return index when match, O(N)
+Search from left to right, return index when match, O(N)
 ```
 def linear_search(X, x):
   for i in range(len(X)):